 '''

 The number of VMs for running storage tests

-vm_count: 1
+vm count: 1

 KloudBuster supports to run storage tests on Cinder Volumes or Ephemeral

 Disks.
 Available options to be configured: ['volume', 'ephemeral'].

 target: 'volume'

 Volumes size in GB for each VM

-disk_size: 10
+disk size: 10

 The size of the test file for running IO tests in GB.
 Must be less or

 equal than disk_size.

 io_file_size: 1

+Optional volume_type for cinder volumes

+Do not specify unless using QOS specs or testing a specific volume type

+Used to test multibackend support and OOS specs

+Must be a valid cinder volume type as listed by openstack volume type list

+Make sure volume type is public

+If an invalid volume type is specified tool will Error out on volume create

+volume_type: cephtype

 '''